Guides/Earned Settlement Changes

 The safest approach

-Until transitional arrangements are formally confirmed, the safest approach is to assume that applying for ILR under the current rules — if you are eligible or approaching eligibility — is preferable.
+Until transitional arrangements are formally confirmed, the safest approach is to assume that applying for indefinite leave to remain under the current rules, if you are eligible or approaching eligibility, is preferable.
 If you are within 12 months of completing your 5-year qualifying period, there is a strong argument for ensuring you apply as soon as possible rather than waiting.

 When do changes take effect?